Chart Color Schemes

 Age

-Glen Forrest - Darlington hosts an older demographic, ranking in the top quartile nationwide
+Glen Forrest - Darlington hosts a notably older demographic compared to the national average

-The median age in Glen Forrest - Darlington is 45 years, which is significantly higher than Greater Perth's average of 37 years and Australia's median age of 38 years.
+The median age in Glen Forrest - Darlington is 45 years, which is significantly higher than Greater Perth's average of 37 years and Australia's national average of 38 years.
 Compared to Greater Perth, Glen Forrest - Darlington has a higher proportion of residents aged 55-64 (15.4%) but fewer residents aged 25-34 (6.3%).
-According to the 2021 Census, the population aged 75-84 increased from 6.5% to 8.2%, while the 45-54 age group decreased from 15.6% to 14.3%.
-By 2041, demographic projections show that the 75-84 age group will grow by 47%, reaching 931 people from 632.
-The combined age groups of 65+ will account for 92% of total population growth, indicating an aging demographic trend in the area.
-Conversely, both the 25-34 and 0-4 age groups are projected to decrease in number.
+According to the 2021 Census, the 75-84 age group increased from 6.5% to 8.2% of the population, while the 45-54 age cohort decreased from 15.6% to 14.3%.
+By 2041, demographic projections indicate significant shifts in Glen Forrest - Darlington's age structure.
+The 75-84 age group is projected to grow by 47%, reaching 931 people from 632.
+Notably, the combined 65+ age groups will account for 92% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 25-34 and 0-4 age groups are projected to decrease in number.